blabla1337/skf-flask/skf/markdown/code_examples/flask/1-code_example--File_upload--.md

 	        //Move the file form the temporal folder to the upload folder we setup file.save(os.path.join(app.config['UPLOAD_FOLDER'], filename))

-	        //Redirect the user to the uploaded_file route, which will basicaly show on the browser the uploaded file setLog(0, "Upload was successful", "SUCCESS", str(datetime.utcnow()), "HIGH") return redirect(url_for('uploaded_file', filename=filename))
+	        //Redirect the user to the uploaded_file route, which will basically show on the browser the uploaded file setLog(0, "Upload was successful", "SUCCESS", str(datetime.utcnow()), "HIGH") return redirect(url_for('uploaded_file', filename=filename))